This page contain affiliate links. Please refer to my Disclosures Page for more details.

 However, on the occasion I re-made this loaf to rephotograph, I cheated (it does happen, I’m not Mary Poppins and practically perfect in every way!)
 I only left the fruit to soak for 30-40 mins this time and just for a change I decided to use loose leaf earl grey tea that my friend Sally gave me for my Birthday!
 It was a stroke of genius and really adds a gorgeous perfume to the bake.

-- 300 g Dried Fruit any combination but I tend to use mixed fruit
+- 400 g dried mixed fruit any combination but I tend to use mixed fruit

 - 350 g Gluten Free Self Raising Flour

-- Measure out the fruit and sugar in a large bowl, pour on tea (with teabags removed) stir and leave for 8 or more hours
+- Measure out the fruit and sugar in a large bowl, pour over the tea (with teabags removed) stir, cover with a tea towel and leave ideally for 8 or more hours.

-- Stir sugar and fruit mixture to mix in any sugar that has settled at the bottom of the bowl, weight out the flour and mix into fruit finally add beaten egg.
+- Stir sugar and fruit mixture to mix in any sugar that has settled at the bottom of the bowl, weight out the flour and sieve into the fruit mixture, stir to combine.

-- Pour into a 2lb loaf tin.
-Now you may have a bit extra, see how it goes but this cake does not rise massively so don't be scared to fill the tin quite high.
+- Pour into a greased and lined 2lb loaf tin.
+NOTE: you may have a bit extra, see how it goes but this cake does not rise massively so don't be scared to fill the tin quite high.

-- This cake is super scrummy served with butter and a cup of tea!
+- This cake is super scrummy served with lots of butter and a cup of tea!

 I love to see your own photos of my bakes, dinners and treats head to your favourite social media account and don’t forget to tag me in @glutarama

 Subscribe to my email list so that you get NEW recipes straight in your mailbox every Friday PLUS a FREEBIE and access to some amazing gluten free DISCOUNTS

 *disclaimer: I use affiliate codes on my website, the vast majority are to Amazon.
 If you click on any of the links or images in the post and make a purchase my family will benefit from a small % of that purchase at no extra cost to you.